mkaul/lit-ccm/README.md

    *
    * The ccmix Mixin will mix the ccm API and the ccm helper functions into this element
    *
-   * ccmix has two parameters:
+   * ccmix has three parameters:
    * 1. ccm is the chosen version of the ccm framework exporting the ccm global namespace
    * 2. config is the configuration for this element in JSON format, see ccm wiki */